reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     @SpringBootApplication
     @EnableMongoRepositories
     class WebClientConsuming{...}

+## Publish/Subscribe Pattern
+I used ReactiveMongoRepository, the reactive version of MongoRepository in my project.
+If your project contains reactive repository too, you should be careful on the **Publish/Subscribe Pattern** while programming.

 ## CRUD
 After programming, we are going to run the application!
 First, make sure the MongoDB cluster is connected.
 On the terminal,